thekevbot/wp-boiler-theme/README.md

 1. Fork this repo and clone it into your `wp-content/themes` directory
 2. `npm install`

-Running `gulp` will spin up BrowserSync and will start watching for changes and compile your scss.
+Running `gulp` will spin up BrowserSync and will watch for changes/compiling your scss.